SahdevMer/Calendar-App-nextjs/README.md

 - [ ] Authentication with NextAuth.js
 - [ ] Filters/search by date or keyword
 - [ ] Server Actions for form handling
-- [ ] Export events as ICS calendar file
+- [ ] Export events as an ICS calendar file

 ## License